julianschroeter/19CproseCorpus/README.md

 ## General remarks
 This repository contains the `19CproseCorpus`, a collection of 19th century narrative prose and novellas that provides balanced samples of serially and non-serially published texts from all major contemporary media formats.
 The repository provides:
-- a description of the corpus (see section on `Corpus description` in this file below and additional visualizations and tables in the `figures` folder),
+- A description of the corpus (see section on `Corpus description` in this file below and additional visualizations and tables in the `figures` folder).
-- document-term matrices `dtm` of the corpus according to different corpus releases (in the `data/dtm` folder),
-- a set of metadata on the historical context (in the `Bibliographie.csv` file),
+All figures can be reproduced based on the python scripts in the `code` folder provide a picture of the structure of the corpus with regard to the distribution of genres and media types over time.
+The output_explore_corpus.txt file in the data folder records the actual output of the script ´explore_corpus.py` (date: XX.03.2025).
 - Python scripts allowing for an exploratory overview of the corpus (in the `code` folder.
+The scripts use functions and classes from the ´preprocessing´ module.
+- Document-term matrices `dtm` of the corpus according to different corpus releases (in the `data/dtm` folder).
+- A metadata table including a wide range of media-historical context (`Bibliographie.csv`).

 ## Corpus description